MSc Physician Associate Studies / Overview

 - PGDip (full-time ) UK/EU students (per annum): £9,000

 Student support available includes a £5,000 travel grant, spread across the two years of your studies.
 This covers the cost of travel to placements.
-Students registered on the MSc programme may also be eligible for a Postgraduate Loan.
+Students registered on the MSc programme may also be eligible for a Postgraduate Loan, there is no further funding available and you would be required to partly self-fund this programme.

 In partnership with Health Education England across the North West we are also able to offer the following enhancements to student support: